What is the Young Parent Program?

 Our family case workers can meet with young people at our office in Kariong, in your home or at other agreed locations within the community.

 We also facilitate regular young parent groups and workshops across the Central Coast region.
-For further information on our Young Parent group work program check out our Young Parent Central facebook page here or look at our group work programs for next term here.
+For further information on our Young Parent group work program check out our Young Parent Central facebook page here or look at our course work programs for next term here.